 "Off duty," Gerald is the Treasurer of CONTACT, Cultures of the Imagination, an interdisciplinary educational group concerned with issues related to the development of intelligent life--from raw planets to expansion into space.
 He serves on the board of The Experimental Rocket Propulsion Society and is its chairman for 2017-2018.
 He is a fellow of the British Interplanetary Society; senior member of the American Institute of Aeronautics and Astronautics, a signatory of the Invitation to ETI, and a life member of the Science Fiction Writers of America, the Air Force Association, and the USC Alumni Association.
-He lives in Sunnyvale CA with his wife of 38 years (2013) , Gayle Wiesner, a retired Apple Computer programmer, and sings with her in the choir of the Unitarian Universalist Church in Livermore until his time and voice gave out.
-Son Andrew is currently in the Army at Ft.
-Belvoir, VA and Daughter Sharon is doing translation work with Wycliffe.
+He lives in Sunnyvale CA with his wife of 42 years (2018) , Gayle Wiesner, a retired Apple Computer programmer, and sings with her in the choir of the Unitarian Universalist Church in Livermore until his time and voice gave out.
+Son Andrew is currently in the Army on assigment oversees and Daughter Sharon lives in Senegal doing translation work with Wycliffe.
 Stepson Jeffrey Goldberg is severely autistic and lives in a group home in Anaheim, CA.

 *Air Force Assignments, PCSs and significant TDYs

 --- Andrew Nordley (with assistance from his dad).